MarioMNM/PostU/README.md

 # PostU

 This is a micro-posting application that emulates Tweeter.
 It is made in Ruby on Rails 7 and uses other technologies such as HTML, CSS, JavaScript and PostgreSQL.
+You can view the app in the following link: https://postu-app.herokuapp.com/ The app is deployed in Heroku but due to depoyment costs the link might not be able in the time you are reading it.
+In any case there is an App walkthrough down if the link is not available when you check it.

 ## Getting started